 You’ve just closed an Office document and accidentally clicked Don’t Save.
 Or maybe Word crashed or your laptop lost power before you remembered to save what you were working on.
 We’ve all felt that pain, but all is not necessarily lost.
 By default, Office applications automatically save temporary backup copies of your documents as you work and there’s a good chance you can recover them.

 We’re not talking here about when you’ve actually deleted a file in Windows, though there are ways you might recover from that kind of mishap as well.
 Also, you’d be well served to put some additional preventative measures in place before you actually run into this problem.
-Back up your computer regularly and consider turning on the file version feature in in Windows.
+Back up your computer regularly and consider turning on the file version feature in Windows.
 That said, if you do run into a problem with an unsaved Office file, here’s how to recover it.

 How to Recover an Unsaved Office File

+You can also use the Manage Document button.
 Start by opening whatever Office application you were working in where your file didn’t get saved.
 Click the File menu.

 On the Info page, click “Manage Document” and then, from the drop-down menu, choose “Recover Unsaved Documents.”
 Note also that you have an option for deleting all unsaved documents should you want to do that.